-A baccalaureate degree from a regionally accredited institution is a prerequisite to all master's degree programs at Anderson University.
-A 2.75 GPA (out of 4.0) in the undergraduate degree program is required for admission.
+An earned baccalaureate degree from a regionally accredited institution is a prerequisite for full admission to all master's degree programs at Anderson University; an earned masters degree is a prerequestite for full admission to all doctorate programs at Anderson University.
 Provisional status may be offered to students who need to complete any prerequisite courses or other admission criteria.